-The "File Utilities" screen allows the user to copy and/or erase files from the EZT-560i's internal compact flash card.
-Complete file directories for all EZT-560i file types can be copied to the USB memory stick or erased from the internal compact flash card.
+The "File Utilities" screen allows the user to copy and erase files from the EZT-570i's internal storage memory.
+The basic file utilities, allow complete file directories for all EZT-570i file types to be copied to the USB memory stick and erased from the internal memory card.
 Complete status for file functions as well as progress bar status is displayed for the operator during copy/erase operations.

-A quick note regarding file storage.
-The files (log files, alarm history and audit files) require periodic.
+It is important to note that the files (data log files, alarm history files and audit files) require periodic maintenance.
 After a period of time, storage devices fill up and files require backup or file deletion when no longer needed.
-The "File Utilities" section of the EZT-560i provides all the functionality required for maintaining the internal compact flash card.
-The internal compact flash card should not be removed from the EZT-560i interface.
-Any change to compact flash directory structure (moving or deleting files) will cause the EZT-560i interface to stop operating and a new compact flash card will need to be ordered.
-Never move or delete files unless using the internal EZT-560i file utilities.
+The "File Utilities" section of the EZT-570i provides all the functionality required for maintaining the internal storage memory.
+The internal memory card should not be removed from the EZT-570i interface.
+Any change to the directory structure (moving or deleting files) will cause the EZT-570i interface to stop operating and a new memory card will need to be ordered.
+Never move or delete files unless using the EZT-570i file utilities.